avigewirtz/avigewirtz.github.io-/git-and-github/acquiring-a-git-repository/README.md

 git clone https://github.com/GITHUB_USERNAME/REPOSITORY_NAME.git
 ```

 The value for GITHUB\_USERNAME will depend on which GitHub account the source repository is located on.
-For example, if the source repository is located on the COS217 GitHub account, the username would be COS217.
-If it is located on your personal account, the username would be your personal GitHub username.
-Let's now clone the Assignment 0 Survey repository, which is stored on the COS217 GitHub account:&#x20;
+For example, if the source repository is located on the COS217 GitHub account, the username will be COS217.
+If it is located on your personal account, the username will be your personal GitHub username.
+Let's now clone the Assignment 0 Survey repository, which is stored on the COS217 GitHub account.
+We simply replace GITHUB_USERNAME with COS217 and REPOSITORY_NAME with survey::&#x20;

 ```bash
 git clone https://github.com/cos217/survey.git